InHerOwnWrite/inherownwrite.github.io/_posts/2025-03-15-all-love-is-never-lost.md

 It rises, condenses, falls again,\
 a cycle written in the sky,\
 etching itself into the delicate fog on your window,\
-waiting to be seen—\
+waiting to be seen\
 Even in atomic moments, \
 what once seems lost returns, softened, purified,\
 is always ready to flow back into your heart,\
 never far from eternity.

 And when we eventually leave this Earth,\
-our love metamorphoses into plasma—\
+our love metamorphoses into plasma\
 the aurora australis, or distant stars light-years away, immortalized.\
 Boundless, free of sorrow,\
 it dances on the edge of eternity.\